 Published 14 Aug 2019

-Did you know that you could increase your audience reach for free?
-With Facebook's 'Your Story', you can do exactly that!
+Did you know, you could be increasing your audience reach for free with Facebook's 'Your Story'?

-This feature can be extremely powerful (when used correctly) and with approximately only 10% of Facebook users currently using it, there’s no better time than the present to utilize this feature!
+This feature can be extremely powerful (when used correctly) and with approximately only 10% of Facebook users currently using it, there’s no better time than the present to utilise this feature.

 Facebook stories are a great way to reach your audience, enhance engagement and get your message out there.

-On average, I have around 8 stories daily sitting at the top of my Facebook page posted by friends and businesses that I follow, whereas on my newsfeed there are hundreds of posts.
+On average, I have around 8 stories daily sitting at the top of my Facebook page posted by friends and business pages that I follow, whereas on my newsfeed there are hundreds of posts.
 This information alone highlights the importance of employing this feature.